Flamdoodle/Flamdoodle.github.io/_posts/2014-07-14-bash-profile.markdown

 There are many, many, MANY more customizations you can make, and some awesome sites that help you understand what's going on.
 A quick internet search will also give you many other blog posts like this one.

 And you've reached the end (of draft #1).
 I hope this helps some people come out of there `shell`s and make their lives easier.
-Even more than that, however, I would like people to share their interesting functions or entire profiles (which will lead to a possible project in the future). :D
+Even more than that, however, I would like people to talk about what they'd like to have and to share their interesting functions or entire profiles (which will lead to a possible project in the future). :D

-[NOTES: I want people to contribute to the conversation to talk about what they've done with their bash or what they would like to do.
-Also .gitconfig file.
+[NOTES: Also .gitconfig file.
 Other personalization?
 More talk on functions, looks like JS?]:blank
 [alias]:http://alias.sh/
 [profile]:https://github.com/Flamdoodle/bash-profile